Prostate Problems Erectile Disfunction

 2. Improves Blood Circulation

-Electromagnetic pulses stimulate vasodilation (blood vessel widening), which:
+Electromagnetic pulses may stimulate vasodilation (blood vessel widening), which could:

-- Delivers more oxygen and nutrients to prostate cells
+- Deliver more oxygen and nutrients to prostate cells

 3. Promotes Cellular Repair